+Leaders: Dennis Flock: 812-972-2126 Annette Stansbury: 812-705-4645

+Lora Tucker: 812-736-9530

-Leaders: Dennis Flock: 812-972-2126 | Annette Stansbury: 812-705-4645 | Lora Schmelz: 812-736-9530 Horse and Pony Club meets third Thursday of the month at 6:30pm starting in January at Purdue Extension Office.
+Horse and Pony Club typically meets monthly at the Purdue Extension Office.
 This club hosts and participates in ride nights in spring and summer.
 Owning a horse is not required.
 Horsemanship workshops are offered seasonally and led by area experts.
 Day rides/Trail rides are also offered.
 This club is open to new members and Mini 4-H. They also host special guest speaker in March discussing equine veterinary requirements.
+Contact the club leaders for more information about meeting dates.